-This document defines the Security Policy for the Aladdin eToken PRO (Java) HD Cryptographic Module (CM).
-This module is validated to overall FIPS 140-2 Level 3.
+This document defines the Security Policy for the Aladdin eToken NG-FLASH (Java) and Aladdin eToken NG-OTP (Java) Cryptographic Modules (CM).
+These modules are validated to overall FIPS 140-2 Level 2.

-This document contains a description of the CM, its interfaces and services, the intended operators and the security policies enforced in the approved mode of operation.
+This document contains a description of the CMs, their interfaces and services, the intended operators and the security policies enforced in the approved mode of operation.

-The primary purpose of this device is to serve a wide range of the security-aware applications such as smart card logon, digital signing and so on.
-The applications work with the device through the middleware layer (Aladdin eToken PKI Client).
+The primary purpose of these devices is to serve a wide range of the security-aware applications such as smart card logon, digital signing and so on.
+The applications work with the devices through the middleware layer (Aladdin eToken PKI Client).

-The CM is a single-chip USB device and is specifically designed to resist non-evident tampering by both physical and electronic means.
+Each CM is a multi-chip standalone USB device and is specifically designed to resist non-evident tampering by both physical and electronic means.
+All CSPs and services are stored in and provided by an Atmel microcontroller chip.
+The other chips provide no security relevant functionality.